EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 ## Maintaining your host

-Once Evernode is installed, Evernode will automatically use your server to fullfil leasing requests from Evernode tenants.
+Once Evernode is installed and lease offers are created using `sudo evernode offerlease`, Evernode will automatically use your server to fullfil leasing requests from Evernode tenants.
 You will earn Evers (EVR) as tenants lease hosting.
 You are responsible for [managing the funds](maintenance.md#transaction-costs) in your host account.

 For monitoring and maintenance, see [maintenance tips](maintenance).